 handed Buffy the bag of groceries, then dug out his cigarettes and put them in

 his coat pocket.
-"Ok then, enjoy
+"Ok then, enjoy your films."

 "Maybe you could watch

 them with us?"
-Buffy suggested.
+Buffy said softly.

 "Doubt that I'd like